cryptimeleon/cryptimeleon.github.io/docs/libraries.md

 # upb.crypto.mclwrap

 Mclwrap provides a wrapper around the efficient BN264 pairing implemented in the [MCL library](https://github.com/herumi/mcl).
 As the pairings implemented in the upb.crypto.math library are not particulary efficient, use of this wrapper is recommended for proper benchmarks.
+Specifically, the mclwrap implementation's group operations are roughly 100 times as fast as our own pairings.

 # References